Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 On the carbon cycle, human activity shrinks the carbon store in biomass by between 90 and 99% with grass or croplands versus the rainforest, from **hundreds of tonnes per hectare** to just two tonnes.
 Soils are depleted with less decomposer activity, and have nutrients, being washed away quickly with the precipitation not being slowed by throughfall or stem flow.

 Deforestation also causes a degrading effect for other areas of land beyond the immediately deforested area.
-38% of remaining Amazon forest already degraded - an area 10x the size of the UK and amounting to over 1 million km^2^; these areas exhibit similar (but somewhat less severe) characteristics to deforested regions.
+38% of the remaining Amazon forest already degraded - an area 10x the size of the UK and amounting to over 1 million km^2^; these areas exhibit similar (but somewhat less severe) characteristics to deforested regions.

 All of these combined have resulted in severe droughts downstream for population centres in Rio and Sao Paulo.
 The lack of water in reservoirs and extreme heatwaves due to the South American climatic system no longer being in equilibrium as a result of human activity is stressing aquifers and groundwater stores further, which is unsustainable.